darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 * To reset the controller hold the Stadia button for 10 seconds.

 If you still have troubles with Stadia Controller, check the official [FAQ](https://support.google.com/stadia/answer/13067284) and [troubleshooting tips](https://support.google.com/stadia/answer/9584135) for more instructions.

+# 15 - 8BitDo N64 Modkit Paring Guide
+8bitdo Switch mode will not work properly with BlueRetro.
+D-input mode do not expose the Rumble feature.

+As such, it's not possible to use the Rumble feature of this controller.

+## 15.1 - First pairing

+1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing).
+2. Set switch at bottom of 8BitDo rumble to **D**.
+3. Power up the 8BitDo N64 Modkit controller by holding start.
+4. Hold sync button until LED start blinking fast.
+5. LED will stop blinking once pairing is complete.
+6. Press A buttons a few times to make sure joystick center value is properly init.

+## 15.2 - Reconnect

+1. Set switch at bottom of 8BitDo rumble to **D**.
+2. Power up the 8BitDo N64 Modkit controller by holding start.
+3. LED will stop blinking once pairing is complete.
+4. Press A buttons a few times to make sure joystick center value is properly init.